askmike/gekko/docs/gekko-broker/introduction.md

 ## Status

 Early WIP.
 All communication is via the REST APIs of exchanges.
-Not all exchanges are supported.
+Not all exchanges are supported, see which ones are in [this doc](../introduction/supported_exchanges.md).

-Currently fully supported exchanges:

-- Binance
-- GDAX
-- Poloniex
-- Coinfalcon
-- Kraken

-Currently exchanges with limited support:

-- bittrex

 ## Order types